 What safety measures will be in place?

 The health, safety and wellbeing of our customers, volunteers and staff is of the utmost importance to us.
-We’re putting measures in place at our shops before reopening them, including:
+Safety measures in place at our shops include:

-- We’re limiting to the number of customers allowed in our shops at any one time
+- Limiting to the number of customers allowed in our shops at any one time

 - Providing hand sanitiser stations at the entrance and till areas